 Weaver has taken what he's learned and put it into two books.
 "Your Life ...
 Improvised: 7 Improv Secrets to Help You Be Happy, Live Freely and Connect with God and Others Naturally" is written for the average Christian.
 His newest book, "Your Ministry ...
 Improvised," was just released this summer and "looks at the church in general," said Weaver. "[The church is like] an improv troupe to tell God's story.
 How we tell it matters."

 Weaver is the director of The Group Mind, a company that consults with churches through the skills of improv.
-Weaver's books can be purchased at www.thegroupmind.com.
+Weaver's blog can be viewed at www.mikeweaver.co/.